Credit Risk Scorecard Monitoring

 Benefits of Credit Risk Scorecard Reporting

 In its basic form, a credit risk scorecard can be a formula in a spreadsheet.
 While this can be a manual process that takes time to find and input the necessary data elements, it does provide consistent feedback because the formula is adopted within an organization.
 Credit teams that have scorecard capabilities within their ERP or risk management solution can automate the function altogether for instant decisions.
-Implementing a scorecard to open new accounts serves as the foundation for automating the credit function is a key differentiator for modern, proactive credit
+According to Medium, companies that use robotic process automation for banking tasks see a return on investment of 100% within three to eight months.
+Implementing a scorecard to open new accounts serves as the foundation for automating the credit function is a key differentiator for modern, proactive credit departments.

 The two components of Scorecard Monitoring